jjvanzon/JJs-Reference-Architecture/introduction.md

 Software architecture also includes soft-skills, that do not have much to do with technology.
 Planning the development of software both in rough outlines as well as task details, guarding progress, prioritizing, organizing and replanning, making concessions, work preparation, managing software lifecycle, going from design to implementation to test to production and after care, having proper source control in place, management of the team that codes, the team that tests, discussing functionalities, goals and planning with management, stakeholders, staff and end-users.
 Basically talking to anyone even slightly involved in the development of the software.
 Coaching, expanding the teams knowledge, having a team work optimally together and efficiently, and giving people room to focus, so a lot of work gets done well.
 It can involve managing budgets for hardware and software and also functional designing.

 Fortunately this does not need to come down to one person.
-Even though a software architect might overview the whole process, lots of tasks can be done by other team members, so you can make software architecture work as a team.
+Even though a software architect might overview the whole process, lots of things can be done by other team members, so you can make software architecture work as a team.

 Possible Choices over Definite Choices